datumgeek/a2dyn/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Also open a separate bash shell and run `npm run build` - this will watch the contents of the [`views`](https://github.com/datumgeek/a2dyn/tree/master/src/views) folder and (re)build any of its `.ts` files as they are changed.

+To test the static content, browse to [http://localhost:4200/views/myPage/myPage.html](http://localhost:4200/views/myPage/myPage.html)

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.